 You can learn more about how to prepare for the treatment here.

-What Aftercare Should You Do After A Nose Filler Treatment?
+What Should You Do After The Nose Filler Treatment?

 We recommend that you avoid touching your nose for about six hours after the treatment.
 Or that you only touch it very lightly.
-The reason is that we don’t want to provoke bruising, nor that the fillers move from their intended locations.
+The reason is that we don’t want to provoke bruising, nor that the filler moves from its intended area.

 You should also avoid wearing glasses that touch the bridge of your nose, for one week.
 This is to ensure that glasses don’t cause the filler to move.